mabogunje/website/user/pages/01.home/_latest_projects/01.tmc-website/project.md

 ===

-My first duty when I was hired by TMC, was to revamp the existing company website.
+My first duty when I joined TMC, was to revamp the company website.
 This involved:

 * Simplifying our Messaging
 * Establishing Version Control
-* Enabling Automated Testing, and
+* Setting Up Automated Testing, and
 * Configuring Web Analytics

 In addition to a complete overhaul/redesign of the front and back ends.